gagolews/genieclust/README.md

 difficult-to-set `eps` parameter.

-The package also features an implementation of economic inequity indices (the Gini, Bonferroni index), external cluster validity measures (e.g., the normalised clustering accuracy and partition similarity scores such as the adjusted Rand, Fowlkes-Mallows, adjusted mutual information,
+The package also features an implementation of economic inequality indices (the Gini, Bonferroni index), external cluster validity measures (e.g., the normalised clustering accuracy and partition similarity scores such as the adjusted Rand, Fowlkes-Mallows, adjusted mutual information,